 In this example, the last 50 lines will be shown, but you can modify this number to show as many or as few lines as you need.

 To show a real-time, streaming output of a changing file, use the

 This will print the end of the file to your screen, and update it as the file changes.
 For example, you can use this option with

 /var/log/auth.log(on Debian and Ubuntu systems) to show your access log in real time.
 This will run as a foreground process, so to cancel it, press CTRL+C.

 Tail can even be combined with other tools like

 This command would search the last ten lines of your access log and only display those that contain the IP address

 tailin order to show more or less lines, view the filtered results in real time, and more.

 These are just the basics of how to use

 tail.
 It is an incredibly useful tool with many more options than we’ve listed here.
-To learn more advanced techniques, please check out our full guide on
+To learn more advanced techniques, please check out our full guide on the tail command.